Tips for Planning Programs for Teachers and K-12 Students

 - Other tips: The Gelfand Center can assist you with the planning, implementation and assessment of educational outreach programs.
 We can publicize your event to appropriate educators, manage the registration process and ensure that your program is eligible for Act 48 hours [professional development hours that teachers in Pennsylvania must earn to maintain active teacher certification.]

 Keep in mind that the Gelfand Center can help as you plan for Broader Impact plans that are required for NSF proposals.
-We can also provide guidance for programs that will involve K-12 students.
+We can also provide guidance for programs that will involve K-12 students or teachers.